 Rooms and AV Equipment

-Standard conference rooms will be assigned to Thematic Sessions, with necessary AV equipment and on-site technical support.
+Standard conference rooms will be assigned to General or Thematic Sessions, with necessary AV equipment and on-site technical support.

 The organizing committee is currently evaluating the implementation of live automatic subtitles (Spanish/Portuguese ↔ English) to facilitate bilingual participation.